 - Traffic Director – it helps to use the hangout chat to sort out who will talk next, to smooth the flow.

-- Hangout buddy – persons who join the hangout.
-When you join a Virtually Connecting session as a Hangout Buddy, you are an active member of the conversation.
+- Virtual Participant – persons who join the hangout.
+When you join a Virtually Connecting session, you are an active member of the conversation.
 As the virtually connecting sessions become more popular, we ask that hangout buddies come prepared to ask a question to the group.
-We try to keep a couple of spots open for people who have never participated as a hangout buddy before – so that each session has one or two new faces.
+We try to keep a couple of spots open for people who have never participated before – so that each session has one or two new faces.

 - Logistics Buddy – person(s) who volunteer to help with the logistics of running Virtually Connecting.
 Setting up virtually connecting sessions requires a lot of background work – connecting people, finding the right time, inviting people to join, writing blog announcements for the Virtually Connecting website, etc. This work used to be done by the virtual buddy but as we expand, we would like to recognize this role separately.
 We also need logistics buddies to manage our various social media presences (e.g. Facebook Page, Google Plus community)